cactus911/momentForests/java/readme.txt

-This folder contains two subdirectories: core and examples.
-The core subdirectory contains the Java core source code for creating the moment forest.
-The examples directory contains worked applications using the baseline core code in specific settings.
+This folder contains two subdirectories: *core* and *examples*.
+The *core* subdirectory contains the Java core source code for creating the moment forest.
+The *examples* directory contains worked applications using the baseline core code in specific settings.